1. Top Soft Skills Examples for CVs in 2025

 4. Emotional intelligence

-To reiterate, soft skills are human skills.
-And as humans, we are inevitably guided and influenced by our emotions.
 Your emotional intelligence is a measure of how effectively you manage and respond to your own emotions and those of others.
 It allows you to offer support to others when required, de-escalate conflict and adapt your tone of communication for maximum impact.
-Here are some examples.
+This soft skill involves multiple abilities, such as:

 • Social skills